piotrbadelek/pzplUI/README.md

 ### Credits
 Some code (such as the striped progressbar) has been borrowed from Bootstrap, and the grid system has been inspired by bulma.

+### Note
+This framework does not support internet explorer.
+[Learn why you should stop supporting it too.](https://death-to-ie11.com/)